-Many famous scholars worked on soils issues.
+Many famous scholars worked on uncovering new information about soil.
 Francis Bacon, Robert Boyle, and Leonardo da Vinci all had theories on how plants grew, the relationships with soil, and the importance of water.
 They all used the experimental method but were limited by lingering societal religious beliefs and lack of tools for accurate measurement.

 The father of soil science, Vasily Dokuchaev (1846-1903), was a Russian geologist.
 He conceived of soil as a living system and saw soil as a biological science.
 Up until then scientists had seen soil as merely a medium for holding plants upright so that nutrients could be furnished by water and manures.
 Soil was seen as small pieces of rock and literally dead.

 "Dokuchaev introduced the idea that geographical variations in soil type could be explained in relation not only to geologic factors (parent material), but also to climatic, biological, and topographical factors, and the time available for pedogenesis to operate."(FAO, Resources)

 Genetic soil science, as Dokuchaev named it, created the underpinnings for soil science to become a distinct science.
 In Russia, a soil museum named after Dokuchaev was established in 1904 and contains soil samples and monoliths from his soil expeditions.